hgomez01/h-great-movies/README.md

 docker-compose up
 ```
 Once is running just go to your web browser and go to http://localhost:5000/ and enjoy.

+> There's inside a folder with postman collections to test the API

 ## Technologies used?
 1. Docker -> So this project can run with any env